dharmx/vile/README.md

 rule called `[firefox]` and within it there is a field called `appname` whose value is `firefox`.
 Now, whenever Firefox browser sends us a notification it will be redirected to that ruleset.

-Secondly, there is another field called `new_icon` which signifies that when Firefox sends a notification the notification icon will be replaced with an icon from your icon theme named `firefox-default.svg` (Yes, the extension will be truncated).
+Secondly, there is another field called `new_icon` which signifies that when Firefox sends a notification, the notification icon will be replaced with an icon from your icon theme named `firefox-default.svg` (Yes, the extension will be truncated).

 ![firefox card](./.github/readme/firefox.png)

 ### Testing

-This section will describe how you would know that the script work (trial-run).
-Since, if the scripts work then most probably the will work too.
+This section will describe how you would know if the script actually works.
+Since, if the scripts work then most probably the widgets will work as well.
 These (might) be automated later in the near future with unit testing.

 Before we begin I would urge you to recheck and verify if all the XDG variables have been set or not.
 Source the `~/.zshenv` again if you are not confident.

-Go to the root of the vile repo.
+Now, go to the root of the vile repo.
 Then change the directory to where all of the scripts are located at `cd src/shell`.

  - <samp>logger.py</samp>: Run this using `./logger.py init` which will initialize the [dbus](https://www.freedesktop.org/wiki/Software/dbus) eavesdropper.
    Now, open another terminal and run `./logger.py subscribe` then open another terminal and type `notfy-send hello`.
 Now, if something appears in the second terminal then the script is working.